changeworld/azure-docs.ja-jp/articles/connectors/connectors-create-api-slack.md

 <properties
-pageTitle="ロジック アプリで Slack コネクタを使用する | Microsoft Azure" description="Microsoft Azure App Service Logic Apps で Slack コネクタを使用する方法の概要について説明します" services=""
+pageTitle=" Use the Slack Connector in your Logic apps| Microsoft Azure" description="Get started using the Slack Connector in your Microsoft Azure App Service Logic apps" services=""
 documentationCenter=""
 authors="msftman"